Cliff & Linda Rogers

 Romantic Warriors (named for Chick Corea's classic fusion LP, of course) appear to have been a one-off project instigated by the Italian Vinyl Magic label's mastermind, Beppe Crovella, ex-Arti e Mestieri.
 The cover of Batttlefield is a hoot, especially if it's not supposed to be funny, which it quite clearly isn't.
 Note the oxen-drawn cart carrying the B3 and Leslie, not to mention the leading knight's strap-on synth controller (oo-er missus).
 I'm afraid the music isn't that great, either; the analogue and digital keys sit uncomfortably together, with plenty of Hammond, overlaid with cheesy digital brass and orchestral stabs.
 Current progressive bands seem to've learnt to mix the two with more subtlety.

-Batttlefield is another of those albums I haven't played in a while that has deeply disappointed me on my return; I'm afraid to say it's far cheesier than I remember it, its only real saving graces being the playing and a few (a very few!) of the keyboard sounds.
+Batttlefield is another of those albums I haven't played in a while that has deeply disappointed me upon my return; I'm afraid to say it's far cheesier than I remember it, its only real saving graces being the playing and a few (a very few!) of the keyboard sounds.
 Oh, and the cover.
 Don't go too far out of your way.

 Official Beppe Crovella site